Yandex Cloud

 ERROR: rpc error: code = FailedPrecondition desc = Cluster has no backups

-This error may occur when downgrading a host class in a cluster if the sum of connection limits for all users is less then the total cluster connection limit (Max connections).
+This error may occur when downgrading a host class in a cluster if the sum of all user connection limits becomes less than the total cluster connection limit specified in Max connections.

-Solution: First reduce the limits set for users so their sum is less than <Max_connections_value> — 15 and then proceed with host class downgrade.
+Solution: First, reduce the per-user connection limits until their combined total is less than <Max_connections_value> — 15, and then lower the host class.

 Restoring a logical dump may fail with one of the following errors: